 Problem: A global telecommunications company was publicly highlighted for a very rigorous retention program after a customer called to cancel and was met with horrible service and an agent that tried everything in his power to get the customer to change their mind.
-This led to the company apologizing for the incident, after the media attention gave them a lot of bad press.
+This company ended up apologizing for the incident after the media attention gave them a lot of bad press.

 Lesson learned: While customer retention is a good thing, you should set a reasonable limit on how far you’ll go and how hard you’ll try.
-Don’t make it irritating for the customer to cancel service, so that they don’t have a bad taste in their mouth if they ever decide to come back.
+Don’t make it so hard for the customer to cancel service that they have a bad taste in their mouth if they ever decide to come back.

 We all have an idea of what excellent customer service looks like.
 It’s going above and beyond what’s expected to deliver an unforgettable experience for the customer that makes them come back again and remain loyal.